 The rule for retaining tax returns and documents supporting the return is six years from the end of the tax year to which they apply.
-Your 2015 return and its supporting documents, for example, are safe to destroy at the end of 2021.
+For example, a 2015 return and its supporting documents, are safe to destroy at the end of 2021.

 There are situations that alter this rule.
 If you have filed late returns, the six-year rule applies to date of filing, not the tax year.